Espresso-Based Beverages – Lungo

 What is a Lungo?

-In Italian, “lungo” means “long,” while in coffee shop jargon it refers to a “.”
+In Italian, “lungo” means “long,” while in coffee shop jargon it refers to a “long shot.”
 The lungo is made similarly to a normal espresso, but it uses more hot water, thus getting a longer drink.

 Lungo is one of the three pure espresso drinks: Ristretto, Normale, and Lungo.
 Ristretto is the shortest drink, and the most concentrated, normal espresso is in the middle, and Lungo is the longest and the mildest drink out of the three.